 The recommended daily intake is 5 to 20 whole beans.

-3 out of 4 people would recommend this product17/04/2018, By JohannI would love to know if these cacao beans would sprout, as that would be the test of whether they are "alive" and therefore organic and not heated (which also destroys most of the nutrition) of irradiated as an import to South Africa.22/03/2018, By JuicerStraight out of the box, these weren't my favourite, even when disguised in a date!
+5 out of 6 people would recommend this product02/10/2018, By ErinGreat taste.
+Love these.12/08/2018, By LLove to snack on these.17/04/2018, By JohannI would love to know if these cacao beans would sprout, as that would be the test of whether they are "alive" and therefore organic and not heated (which also destroys most of the nutrition) of irradiated as an import to South Africa.22/03/2018, By JuicerStraight out of the box, these weren't my favourite, even when disguised in a date!

 I prefer the cacao powder used in a smoothly for my chocolate fix.30/10/2017, By MegsI loved playing around with these badboys.
 They're great as is, for a complex, chocolaty snack or addition to smoothies.

 I also roasted and ground some to make my own chocolate - so yummy and interesting to work with.28/08/2015, By JanineThese beans are yummy!!
 I snack on them during the morning, they give me a little buzz and seem to improve my concentration.